unt-libraries/untl-metadata-documentation/docs/guides/system-qsg.rst

 If there is a problem with an item, it should remain hidden (or be re-hidden depending on the issue).
 Always add an explanatory note to the main title so that other editors or administrators can see the message from the Dashboard view and easily find these items.

-.. note:

 For examples of title notes, see :ref:`Issues with Items or Records <technical/completing-records.html#issues-with-items-or-records>`

-There are a couple of general categories of problems:
+There are a couple of general categories of problems.
+In each case, you should include information in the title to explain what the issue is/why the record is hidden.

 -   **There are two copies** of the same item and we only want to have one.
     In this situation, the duplicated item (usually the one of lesser quality or added later) is marked as a duplicate and left hidden.
-If verified by an administrator, the duplicate will be *permanently* deleted.
 -   **The record and item/s are mismatched**, e.g., pages from two items were grouped together or two pages of a single text were separated by mistake.
-    In these cases, the titles are marked and an administrator will re-organize the files to replace the items, for example:

-    -   If a two-page document was accidentally uploaded as two items, all of the images for both pages will be uploaded *in place of* one of the existing items (that metadata record will not change); the other item will be deleted.
-    -   If two newsletter issues were accidentally uploaded as a single item, the images for all of the pages of the first issue will be uploaded *in place of* the existing item and the images for all of the pages of the second issue will be uploaded *as a new item* with a new metadata record.

 -   **There is an issue with image quality**, for example, a photo is rotated and displays sideways or upside-down.
-In this case, an administrator will correct the original file and it will be uploaded *in place of* the existing item (the metadata record will not change).
--   **There are permissions issues** with a specific item that contains personal information, copyrighted material, etc.  Usually, this can be marked in the title and the record remains hidden until someone in charge of the collection can get more information.
+-   **There are permissions issues** with a specific item that contains personal information, copyrighted material, etc.

 *****************
 Other Information